oat-sa/taohub-user-guide/User Guide 3.3/Taking a Test/text-to-speech.md

 The text-to-speech functionality allows you to hear the test questions, or parts of them, read aloud.

-*Note: This functionality is only available in the Ignite Edition (or higher) of TAO.*
+*Note: This functionality is only available in the Premium/Ignite Edition (or higher) of TAO.*

 To activate this functionality, click on the headphones icon which appears at the bottom of the screen after beginning the test.